joshcesana/joshcesana.github.io/_posts/2018-07-22-please_k_i_s_s.markdown

 The [Devise gem](https://github.com/plataformatec/devise) not only manages logins and authentication, you can hash and store passwords, configure with [Omniauth](https://github.com/omniauth), recover, register, remember, track, timeout, validate, lock... it's actually quite an amazing gem!

-But for someone that has had zero experience implenting it, I ran into MANY problems trying to get it to work.
+But for someone that has had zero experience implementing it, I ran into MANY problems trying to get it to work.
 The main issue I had was to configure it with [Omniauth](https://github.com/omniauth), because another requirement was that my project allow login to social media.

-**I spent unecessary countless hours tweaking, researching, googling, but I finally was able to make it work.**
+**I spent unnecessary countless hours tweaking, researching, googling, but I finally was able to make it work.**

 ![At what cost?](https://media.giphy.com/media/65DMhLUJG5CW4/giphy.gif)

-**I also needed to create a complex nested form to allow mulitple model creation simultaneously.**
+**I also needed to create a complex nested form to allow multiple model creation simultaneously.**

 ## What I Should of Done